Rosaleen Linehan. Still image from Patricia Rozema’s film, Happy Days. 2000.

 Ways to access the text: Watching

-This play text is not reader-friendly due to the extensive stage directions that constantly interrupt the characters’ lines.
-If you need to consult a written text, then there are copies available online via the Open Library.
+This play text is not reader-friendly (understatement) due to the extensive stage directions that constantly interrupt the characters’ lines.
+If you do need to consult a written text, then there are copies available online via the Open Library.

 Why watch Happy Days?